 Overview of Nigeria’s Linguistic Diversity

 Step into a land where hundreds of dialects tell stories of ancient traditions.
-This vibrant region is home to over 520 native tongues, each reflecting a unique part of its cultural heritage3.
+This vibrant region is home to over 520 native tongues, each reflecting a unique part of its cultural heritage.
 From the bustling cities to the rural villages, language is the thread that weaves communities together.

 Historical Roots and Colonial Influence

 Long before colonial rule, indigenous groups like the Hausa, Yoruba, and Igbo developed rich linguistic traditions.
-Hausa, for example, became a lingua franca in the north, while Yoruba and Igbo dominated the south4.
+Hausa, for example, became a lingua franca in the north, while Yoruba and Igbo dominated the south.
 These languages were more than just tools for communication—they were symbols of identity and pride.

 Colonialism introduced English, which eventually became the official language.
 This shift aimed to unify the diverse population under a common tongue.
-However, it also sparked the evolution of Nigerian Pidgin, a practical blend of English and local dialects that bridges communication gaps3.
+However, it also sparked the evolution of Nigerian Pidgin, a practical blend of English and local dialects that bridges communication gaps.

 Modern Trends and Global Impact

 Today, globalization has reshaped the linguistic landscape.
 Indigenous languages coexist with global tongues, influencing music, media, and education.
-For instance, Yoruba’s tonal nature adds depth to Afrobeat music, while Igbo’s dialects preserve cultural stories4.
+For instance, Yoruba’s tonal nature adds depth to Afrobeat music, while Igbo’s dialects preserve cultural stories.

 “Language is the roadmap of a culture.
 It tells you where its people come from and where they are going.”